Title: Professor of Violin

 Web Page: http://music.asu.edu

-A member of the McLin/Campbell Duo with pianist Andrew Campbell and Trio del Sol (with Robert Spring, clarinetist, and Campbell), Dr. McLin performs extensively throughout the United States and abroad.
-She has served as a featured performer in numerous national and international conferences, including the International Schoenberg Conference (2005), National MTNA (Music Teacher’s National Association) Conference in Salt Lake City (2003), the IPAC (International Percussive Arts Conference) in Columbus, OH (2002), SEAMUS (Society for Electro-Acoustic Music in the US) in Tempe (2003), and the IDRS (International Double Reed Society) Conference in Tempe (1997).
+As a member of the McLin/Campbell Duo with pianist Andrew Campbell and frequent chamber music collaborator with colleagues around the world, Dr. McLin performs extensively throughout the United States and abroad.
+She has served as a featured performer in numerous national and international conferences, including the International Double Reed Society (2011 and 1997), International Clarinet Association (2011), International Schoenberg Conference (2005), National MTNA (Music Teacher’s National Association) Conference (2003), IPAC (International Percussive Arts Conference) (2002) and SEAMUS (Society for Electro-Acoustic Music in the US) (2003).

-Dr. McLin appears on 14 compact disc recordings under the Summit, Centaur, and Opus One labels and has four additional releases pending for 2010-11.
-Her most recent project Beau Soir, a disc of French violin/piano duo music with Andrew Campbell, was released on the Summit Records label in 2010 and was a KBAQ CD of the week in February.
+Dr. McLin appears on 19 compact disc recordings under the Summit, Centaur and Opus One labels.
 Additionally, Dr. McLin’s live and recorded performances have been broadcast on NPR’s Performance Today, NYC’s WQXR (Bob Sherman’s “Listening Room” program), and local radio stations throughout the country.

 Dr. McLin plays on a 1734 Sanctus Seraphin violin, on loan from an anonymous foundation.